RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 Labels should use clear but concise language and provide enough information for the user to accurately complete the required information.

-Labels should follow the vertical format of the form.
-Place labels above their respective fields, and align with the left edge of the [Input Field](/components/input-field).
-Group a label with its field so that there is a clear distinction between fields.
+In general, labels should follow the vertical format of the form.
+Place labels above their respective fields and align with the left edge of the form element.
+If the form has a limited amount of height available to it, labels can also be placed to the left of the field as long as the placement of labels is consistent within the form.
+Either way, group a label with its field so that there is a clear distinction between fields.

 ### Rules of Thumb